jishmachiraykal/Embedded-Linux-Using-Beaglebone-Black/Busy_Box/README.md

 * Also copy linux-5.10.168-ti-rt-r76/arch/arm/boot/uImage and linux-5.10.168-ti-rt-r76/arch/arm/boot/dts/am335x-boneblack.dtb to compiled_bins directory

 * Keep the MLO and u-boot.img in the SD card.
-Load the uImage from the hostPC using TFTP protocol and mount RFS using NFS protocol
+Load the uImage from the hostPC using TFTP protocol and mount RFS using NFS protocol.
+We should also keep uEnv.txt in the SD card to load uImage and dtb using TFTP protocol.
+Also mountRFS using NFS protocol